Keyboard shortcuts

 Note

-Odin uses the ^ symbol instead of C’s traditional asterisk.
+Odin uses the ^ symbol instead of C’s traditional *.
 Also unlike C, Odin puts the dereference operator on the right.
 Placing it on the right works out nicely when pointers are used in combination with arrays.

 rawptr